linofex/Neural-Color-Comparator/README.md

 Project specification can be read from the PDF file: [ "Neural-Color-Comparator Specs"](https://github.com/linofex/Neural-Color-Comparator/blob/master/Neural-Color-Comparator%20Specs.pdf)

 The developed NN is able to calculate the correct difference between two colors.
-Starting from the DeltaE formula, the Fuzzy Inference System corrects the inaccurances rised from it.
+Starting from the DeltaE formula, the Fuzzy Inference System corrects the inaccuracies raised from it.

 Read the [report](https://github.com/linofex/Neural-Color-Comparator/blob/master/report.pdf)
 for more information.